Leaderboard

 About this benchmark

-AgentBench evaluates LLMs as agents across 8 distinct interactive environments — including OS interaction, database querying, knowledge graph traversal, digital card games, lateral thinking puzzles, house-holding tasks, web browsing, and web shopping.
+AgentBench evaluates LLMs as agents across 8 interactive environments, including operating-system tasks, database querying, knowledge graphs, games, lateral-thinking puzzles, ALFWorld, WebShop, and Mind2Web-style browsing.

 Methodology